aws-samples/aws-reinvent2018-keeping-secrets/README.md

 You should be comfortable with:

 - AWS console usage
-- AWS services including Amazon EC2, Amazon SNS, and AWS CloudFormation
+- AWS services including Amazon EC2, Amazon SNS, AWS Step Function and AWS CloudFormation
 - Networking technologies such as DNS

 ### Domain